-Please note: If the whole disk of the Sun is covered by the obtained images, a mosaic can be created.
+Please note: If the whole disk of the Sun is covered by the obtained images, a mosaic can be created (see right, or on the smartphone below).
 A high quality mosaic might qualify for the gallery.

 C3: Lunar craters (CCD camera)